Raymond.CC Blog

-Test your RAM with Microsoft Windows Memory Diagnostic
+How to Test RAM with Windows Memory Diagnostic Tool

 Unfortunately knowing when you have RAM memory inside your PC that has developed problems isn’t as straightforward as you might think.
 It can manifest itself in many different ways and problems with your computer which don’t seem in the remotest bit connected with RAM, could in fact turn out to be just that.